succculent/Graphics_v4/README.md

 # Graphics_v4
-web graphics and audio visualization

-## Goals
-### Primary Goal:
-#### Showcase Web Music Visualization
+This is the repo for my personal website featuring custom web visuals to my music!
+This is also a template I use for all my webGL/ThreeJS graphics projects.
+Built with webpack and published on https://www.toydemir.org

-### Secondary Goals:
+### ToDo:
-1. Showcase music
-2. Implement shader transitions
+1. Implement shader transitions
-3. Implement a particle based smoke shader
+2. Implement a particle based mouse follow smoke shader
-4. Add user interactivity
-5. Add information about myself!
-6. Make.
+3. Make.
 More.
 Visuals
-7. Optimize
-8. Mobile Friendly
-9. Publish :)